rafaelaaar/hr-attrition-analytics-dashboard/README.md

 7. Income
 Lower salary groups show higher attrition rates (28.6%), suggesting that compensation influences employee retention.

-📊 Conclusion
+Conclusion

 The data reveals an important pattern across entry-level roles (Job Level 1).
 While average salaries are relatively similar for entry-level positions, attrition rates vary significantly by role.

-Laboratory Technicians — average salary of $2,850 with 28% attrition Sales Representatives — lower average salary of $2,530 with the highest attrition rate at 42%
+Laboratory Technician: average salary of $2,850 with 28% attrition Sales Representatives: lower average salary of $2,530 with the highest attrition rate at 42%

 This suggests that compensation alone does not fully explain turnover.
 For Sales Representatives, improving entry-level salary may help reduce attrition, while for Laboratory Technicians, non-monetary factors such as working conditions and job environment are likely more important drivers of retention.

-🛠️ Data Preparation & Measures
+Data Preparation & Measures
 Dataset: IBM HR Analytics Employee Attrition & Performance
 Source: Kaggle
 Tool: Power BI